Big-polar-bear/factorization/README.md

 # factorization

-Uodate 11 oct: Delaying release until next week, as I want to get it 100% this time around.
+Uodate 11 oct: Delaying release until next week, as I want to get it 100% right this time around.
 The current version on github is completely broken (but the paper is correct), there's a number of bugs in analyzing lll output.
 If it finds factors its random.
 I fixed all that in the upcoming release.
 Some things I fixed:

 1. Sign issue breaking analyzeresult function completely
 2. Reworker the strategy to put single smaller moduli in different columns.
 And then match it against small solutions